 More on this and other weather history

-Night: A chance of showers and thunderstorms before 1am.
-Mostly cloudy, with a low around 56.
-Southwest wind around 2 mph.
-Chance of precipitation is 50%.
+Night: Mostly clear, with a low around 46.
+South southwest wind around 2 mph.

 Night: Partly cloudy, with a low around 52.